Nafeel-AC/ZenBud-App/README.md

+CREATED THIS WONDERFUL PROJECT WITH MY FELLOW M. FAIZAN ANWAR

 🌟 Study Partner: Zenbud, Your Ultimate Academic Companion 📚

 Study Partner is a Flutter-based mobile app designed to revolutionize student life.
 With powerful features, it helps you stay organized, focused, and productive.